steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ---

-This tutorial describes how to create a Modulation Matrix using a [Template List](../../HALion-Macro-Page/pages/Template-List.md).
-The Modulation Matrix provides several slots for assigning a predefined set of sources and destinations using [Custom Multi Level Menus](./Custom-Multi-Level-Menus-II.md).
+HALion offers a wealth of modulation sources and destinations, more than a standard instrument needs.
+For your particular instrument, it is usually necessary to limit the selection of modulation sources and destinations to the ones you really need.
+This tutorial describes how to create and customize a modulation matrix using a [Template List](../../HALion-Macro-Page/pages/Template-List.md).
+The modulation matrix in this tutorial has a configurable number of rows and uses only some of the available modulation sources and destinations.
+The number of rows and the selection of modulation sources and destinations are defined in the UI and MIDI scripts, respectively.
+The menus for modulation sources and destinations use [Custom Multi Level Menus](./Custom-Multi-Level-Menus-II.md) that you can define.
+This means that only the defined modulation sources and destinations will appear in these menus.

 ![Creating a Modulation Matrix](../images/Creating-a-Mod-Matrix.png)

 The macro page provides controls for the destinations Pitch, Cutoff and Level.
-Page tabs provide access to the controls of the sources LFO 1, LFO 2 and Pitch Env.
-You can assign sources and destinations using the menus in the Modulation Matrix or by using drag and drop.
+Page tabs provide access to the controls of the sources LFO 1, LFO 2, and Pitch Env, as well as the modulation matrix.
+You can assign sources and destinations using the menus in the modulation matrix or by using drag and drop.

 * Drag the page tab of the desired source to the destination of your choice.

-The next free slot in the Modulation Matrix will be used for the drag and drop assignment.
-If there is no free slot, dragging and dropping is no longer supported.
+The next available row in the modulation matrix will be used for the drag and drop assignment.
+If there aren't any free rows available, you won't be able to drag and drop sources.
+You'll see a symbol appear before the sources that lets you know.

 ## Example VST Preset

 * [Creating a Modulation Matrix 01.vstpreset](../vstpresets/Creating%20a%20Modulation%20Matrix%2001.vstpreset)

-The Modulation Matrix in this example uses both UI and MIDI script functionality.
+The modulation matrix in this example uses both UI and MIDI script functionality.
 The corresponding scripts are provided, but not explained in detail line by line.
-Instead, the connections and interactions between the UI elements and the UI and MIDI scripts are explained so that you can adjust the number of slots and customize the look of the Modulation Matrix without the risk of introducing errors.
+Instead, the connections and interactions between the UI elements and the UI and MIDI scripts are explained so that you can adjust the number of rows and customize the look of the modulation matrix without the risk of introducing errors.
 See [How the Elements Interact](#how-the-elements-interact).

 The following section describes how to access [Templates](../../HALion-Macro-Page/pages/Template.md) and edit UI and MIDI scripts.